Meet your digital targets while supporting patients to self-care

 - Simply click through to EMIS App Library from within your patient’s EMIS Web record.

 - View apps by condition and rating to easily find the one you need.

 - See more information – including a breakdown of the assessment process and comments by experts – by clicking on the app.

 - Recommend the app and automatically send patients a download link – this pulls information from their record so they receive an SMS or email with more details.

 Saving you and your patients time and money

 By reducing the need to prescribe drugs to patients, you can cut back on costs and save both you and them money.
 Not only that, but with patients accessing support outside of the practice, they’re less likely to have to take time out of their day to come in for help – which frees up appointments and reduces pressure on your services.

-This platform will then be expanded in January 2018, when the full version of EMIS App Library is released.
-When available, this will allow NHS organisations to fund apps so that they won’t cost patients any money.
+We are working to expand the EMIS App Library platform to allow NHS organisations to fund apps so that they won’t cost patients.
 Not only that, but we’ll also be releasing a range of apps that tackle long-term conditions – including diabetes, mental health and COPD – so that you can support a wider variety of patient needs.

 *Research 2 Guidance – 'The mHealth market is getting crowded’